 1. Sukhasana (Easy Pose)

 Sukhasana or the Easy Pose is a simple seated pose that is also one of the easiest poses to sit down in meditation.
 In many Asian countries, Sukhasana is a natural way of sitting down and also assumed while having meals.
 For best results, practice Sukhasana in the morning, not necessarily on an empty stomach.
 The Easy Pose is a beginner level Vinyasa yoga asana.
 Hold the pose as long as you are comfortable sitting in it.
+You should preferably sit on a light cushion or a folded yoga blanket.

 Sukhasana For Treating Asthma